-The Dental Benefit offers a network of participating dentists and specialists nationwide who provide fee discounts to Dental Benefit participants.
+Visit the MetLife website or call 1-866-838-1072.
+Take a copy of the Dental Claim Form with you when you visit your dentist The Dental Benefit offers a network of participating dentists and specialists nationwide who provide fee discounts to Dental Benefit participants.

 You are not required to use Preferred Dentist Program (PDP) network dentists, but may benefit from cost savings when you do.
-You can request a customized directory of participating dentists in your area by visiting MetLife's Web site at www.metlife.com/dental or calling MetLife at 1-866-838-1072 or from the Benefits page of Jetnet.
+You can request a customized directory of participating dentists in your area by visiting the MetLife website or calling MetLife at 1-866-838-1072.

 You will not receive an ID card when you enroll for the Dental Benefit.
 When you need dental care, tell your provider that you have coverage through MetLife.
-You can also print off a temporary ID card from the MetLife Web site.
+You can also print off a temporary ID card from the MetLife website.
 The provider's office is responsible for verifying your eligibility.
 You may be asked to provide your Social Security number or your employee ID number for verification.

 You must enroll yourself in the Dental Benefit if would like to cover any eligible dependents in the Dental Benefits.
-See the General Eligibility section for age requirements.
+See "Dependent Eligibility by Benefit" in the General Eligibility section for age requirements.